 Excess property can be acquired only in fee simple.
-Title to excess property that has known contamination shall not be taken unless extenuating circumstances show that it is to the benefit of KYTC.
+Title to excess property that has known contamination shall not be acquired unless extenuating circumstances show that it is to the benefit of KYTC.

-The following information regarding excess property shall be provided to the Central Office property management specialist and tracked in the Right of Way and Utilities database:
+The following information regarding excess property shall be provided to the Central Office property management specialist and tracked in the Division of Right of Way and utilities database: